Audience Analysis - Coping Strategies for Business Writers

 (Cover photo courtesy Davide Ragusa at Unsplash-dot-com.jpg)

-- All writers, managers, trainers, and teachers.
+- All business and technical writers, managers, trainers, and teachers.
 Anybody writing a technical or business document for an intended audience will benefit from the well-tested practical ideas and techniques shared in this course.

 Fortune 100 technical communicator and educator since 1998.